Member of the Month: Free Migration Project

 Welcoming Schools in PA

 In January, 2017 PICC released the Welcoming Schools Toolkit to provide students, parents, and community members with the information and tools they need to work with their schools to enact policies to ensure that all students, regardless of immigration status, are welcome, safe, and protected in the school environment.
-We are excited to share that communities have been organzing, and making changes in their local
+We are excited to share that communities have been organzing, and making changes

 Upper Darby School District: On August 14, 2018 the Upper Darby School District passed a Welcoming Schools resolution.
 This resolution officially declares that the school district will welcome and support immigrant families and students.